What's the recovery like for Neck Lift?

 Frequently asked questions

-Incisions are placed behind the ears and under the chin where they're well hidden.
-Scars are pink and visible for the first few months, then fade significantly over 1–2 years.
+Incisions are placed behind the ears and under the chin where they hide well.
+Scars are pink for a few months, then fade significantly over 1 to 2 years.